prashee04/Customer-Management-Dashboard/README.md

 - **In-Memory Storage**: Customer data is stored in memory and resets when the server restarts.
 No persistent database is used.
 - **Development Only**: This app is intended for local development and demonstration purposes, not production use.
-- **No Authentication**: The API has no authentication or authorization mechanisms.
+- **No Authentication**: The API has no authentication or authorisation mechanisms.
 Anyone with access to the API can view/modify customers.
 - **CORS Enabled**: The backend allows requests from all origins (`*`).
 In production, restrict this to your frontend domain.
 - **Single User**: The app assumes a single user and does not support multi-user scenarios.